-All upstream-going modes must be removed for the march to be stable.
-Figure~\ref{fig:Bertolotti_OWNS_P_Briggs} demonstrates for heuristic parameter selection that $P_{N_\beta}$ removes all upstream-going waves from $M$, while figure~\ref{fig:Bertolotti_OWNS_R_Briggs} demonstrates that $P^{(R)}_{N_\beta}$ does not.
-For $\eta=0$, we observe that the OWNS-R spectrum has many eigenvalues with $\mathcal{I}(\alpha)<0$, and taking $\eta=1000$ allows us to verify that these are upstream-going modes according to Briggs' criterion.
-Therefore, the exist parameter sets where the march is stable for OWNS-P, but unstable for OWNS-R. Repeating this analysis with greedy selection yields stable marches for both OWNS-P and OWNS-R.
+All left-going modes must be removed for the march to be stable.
+Figure~\ref{fig:Oblique_OWNS_P_Briggs} shows that heuristic OWNS-P removes all left-going waves from $M$, while Figure~\ref{fig:Oblique_OWNS_R_Briggs} demonstrates that heuristic OWNS-R does not.
+For $\eta=0$, we observe that the OWNS-R spectrum, $P_{N_\beta}^{(R)}M$, has many eigenvalues with $\mathcal{I}(\alpha)<0$, and taking $\eta=1000$ allows us to verify that these are left-going modes according to Briggs' criterion.
+This demonstrates that there exists parameter sets for which OWNS-P is stable but OWNS-R is unstable.
+Repeating this analysis with greedy selection yields stable marches for both OWNS-P and OWNS-R.

-\begin{remark} Figures 3 and 6 from Zhu and Towne~\cite{Zhu_2021_OWNS-R} show that the OWNS-R operator removes all upstream-going modes for the dipole and jet test cases, while figure 10 suggests it still supports upstream-going modes for their supersonic boundary-layer case.
-Thus, our observations in Figure~\ref{fig:Bertolotti_OWNS_R_Briggs} for the low-speed boundary-layer flow align with those of Zhu and Towne~\cite{Zhu_2021_OWNS-R} for their supersonic case. \end{remark}
+\begin{remark} Figures 3 and 6 from Zhu and Towne~\cite{Zhu_2021_OWNS-R} show that the OWNS-R operator removes all left-going modes for the dipole and jet test cases, while figure 10 suggests it still supports left-going modes for their supersonic boundary-layer case.
+Thus, our observations in Figure~\ref{fig:Oblique_OWNS_R_Briggs} are consistent with those of Zhu and Towne~\cite{Zhu_2021_OWNS-R} for their supersonic boundary-layer flow case. \end{remark}